 If there is a node failure of NE2, then there should be no service interruption if service pass through with same VC4 (like from VC4#m to VC4#m, not from VC4#m to VC4#n), it will be protected, otherwise it will down.
 And those services which are adding/dropping will ofcourse down.

-In case of node failure of intersecting node in intersecting rings with MSP&MSP, all services which are passing-through and add/drop will get down if (no DNI is configured).
+In case of node failure of intersecting node in intersecting rings with multi-section protection, all services which are passing-through and add/drop will get down if (no DNI is configured).